Philip McTernan, Associate Professor, Warwick Medical School

 Published January 2014

 The studies aim to provide a deeper understanding of how present drug and or diet intervention impact on our health with particular emphasis of how human fat cells may contribute to this risk.
-The team looks into ways to decrease risk imposed by obesity and type 2 diabetes.
-The multidisciplinary team works across several cross-clinical specialisms and academic departments (Biology, Chemistry, Maths and Systems Biology).
-Key research includes studies into the role of inflammation in the progression of obesity and Type 2 Diabetes Mellitus; how our gut flora may impact on our health and the influence of both medication and inflammatory factors impact on human fat cell metabolism.
+The team looks into way to disease risk imposed by obesity and type 2 diabetes.
+The multidisciplinary team works across several cross-clinical specialists and academic departments (Biology, Chemistry, Maths and Systems Biology).
+Key research includes studies into role of inflammation in the progression of obesity and Type 2 Diabetes Mellitus; how our gut flora may impact on our health and the influence of both medication and inflammatory factors impact on human fat cell metabolism.

 Main Image: Taste Tester by Amanda Tipton via Flickr